cogeotiff/rio-cogeo/README.rst

 - NO compression
 - PIXEL interleave

-Defaults profiles are tiled with 512x512 blocksizes
+Default profiles are tiled with 512x512 blocksizes.

-You can update default profile by providing `--co` options in the cli.

 Contribution & Devellopement
 ============================